simonsobs/PSpipe/project/ACT_DR6/dr6.rst

 Monte-Carlo kspace filter transfer function
 -------------------------------------------------------

-To compute the monte-carlo transfer function that encodes the kspace filter effect you will grab the code in the kspace folder
+To compute the Monte Carlo transfer function that encodes the k-space filter effect, you will grab the code in the kspace folder.

 .. code:: shell